The Protect Parent Voice policy has passed!

 The policy protects parents’ right to advocate and assures parents that schools will be held accountable if they infringe upon this right.
 Much like how “right to organize” policies and laws protect workers’ right to organize and advocate, this policy protects parents’ rights to do the same with their child’s school.
 Read the full policy here!

 Thank you to all of our members who worked so hard to make this happen, as well as to the Orleans Parish School Board for listening to parents and collaborating with them to create this policy.

-Protect parent voice now!
+Protect parent voice!

 Retaliation doesn’t always look like you would expect it to.

-Schools use different tactics to silence parents and prevent them from being engaged as an active stakeholder in their children’s education.
-These tactics can range from something not as obvious like delaying or not responding to emails and phone calls to more extreme, explicit actions like intimidating or even punishing you or your child.
+Retaliation, in any form, can be defined as “an adverse action against a person that is made in response to that person’s grievance or participation in an activity that is protected by law.”
+It can range from something not as obvious like delaying or not responding to emails and phone calls to more extreme, explicit actions like intimidating or even punishing you or your child.